 When is the price rise coming into force?

-The price rise will take place on March 27.
+The price rise took place on March 27.

 How much will my passport cost?

 The time required to get your new passport will depend on the type of request you’re making.
 It’s important to be aware of what you require before you make the application – some will take longer than others to process.
 Here’s the info you need.

 Passport prices are going up from March 27.
 Here’s the current price and what you’ll expect to pay for standard applications after this date.
 We’ll update prices on the likes of Fast Track and Check and Send when we get confirmation of increases.

 COST FROM 27 MARCH